heloandrade/HLA_genotyping/version_2/README.md

 > bwa mem -R '@RG\tID:foo\tSM:foo' reference_genome R1.fastq R2.fastq | samtools sort - > sample.bam
 > samtools index sample.bam

-Get unbiased alignments with hla-mapper 4.
+Get unbiased alignments with hla-mapper4.
 The sample name should be the same as the one used in the previous BWA step, such as:

 > hla-mapper dna threads=number_of_threads bam=sample.bam db=hla_mapper_database sample=foo output=output_folder